- Best cheap fast cars you can purchase in 2018

 And that sums up the Golf really rather well.
 It’s not as exciting visually and dynamically as some of the cars here, but it’s likely to be the one you’d want to drive home after a long day.
 It’s the most capable all-rounder and offers a very refined, high-quality package that can also double as an involving back-road blaster at the weekend.
 If you could only have one car, the Golf GTI is one of the best options on sale.

-With a classic name badge and the ability to keep up with more outlandish, newer competition, the Golf GTI could just do with a little more excitement.
+With a classic name badge and the ability to keep up with more outlandish, newer competition, the Golf GTI could just do with a little more excitement to be named the best cheap fast car.

 PCP finance cost: £495 per month (3dr with Dynamic Chassis Control: 36-month contract, £2,500 deposit, 10,000-mile-per-year limit)*